 The two polls offer the best snapshot so far of how the American public has metabolized the shutdown, which entered its seventh day on Monday and could stretch all the way until Oct.
 17, the deadline by which Congress must raise the debt limit.

 But the new polls offered little in the way of consensus as to how lawmakers or the administration should proceed.
-The Pew poll found that a slight plurality – 44 percent – of respondents want Republicans to agree to a deal without any changes to the Affordable Care Act.
+The Pew poll found that a slight plurality – 44 percent – of respondents want Republicans to agree to a deal without any changes to “Obamacare.”
 Democrats in Washington have been pummeling the GOP for days, demanding that they pass a simple extension of government spending and reopen the government.
 Before the shutdown, Republicans had appended changes to “Obamacare” to these simple stopgap spending bills.

 But 42 percent of Americans said in the Pew poll that Obama should agree to a deal to reopen the government that includes changes to his signature health care reform law – as Republicans have been demanding for weeks now.

 Heading into the debt ceiling deadline, too, more Americans (47 percent) say that raising the debt ceiling is essential to avoiding an economic crisis, though 39 percent of Americans said they think the U.S. could reach the debt ceiling without inviting major problems.
-Among Republicans, a majority – 54 percent – said the U.S. could breach the debt ceiling without inviting calamity.
+Among Republicans, a majority – 54 percent – said that the U.S. could breach the debt ceiling without inviting calamity.